 Create a document about your child and their behaviours

 All the Family Action experts consulted for this article agreed on the importance of having a document describing your child’s personality, likes, dislikes and behavioural triggers, which you can share with the school.
-In some cases, you may already have an Education, Health and Care Plan (EHCP) which you can share, but if your child doesn’t have a plan you can use any document which outlines who your child is – these might have come from other health or social care organisations and are typically called “about me”, “my passport” or similar.
+In some cases, you may already have an Education, Health and Care Plan (EHCP) which you can share.
+If your child doesn’t have a plan you can use any document which outlines who your child is – these might have come from other health or social care organisations and are typically called “about me”, “my passport” or similar.

 If you have none of these that’s fine.
 Just take a piece of paper and write out who your child is, any behaviours the school needs to know about and any challenges that might come up.
 The teachers will be grateful for the effort you’ve made as it helps them to get a head start in supporting your child in the best way possible.